oriedita/oriedita/README.md

 ### How do I reset Oriedita?

-To reset all options in Oriedita to the default state remove all files in the _configuration directory_, see the [Configuration](#Configuration) section to find this directory on your operating system.
+To reset all options in Oriedita to the default state, remove all files in the _configuration directory_, see the [Configuration](#Configuration) section to find this directory on your operating system.

 ### Oriedita does not fit on my screen